toshi0383/ghaw/README.md

 # ghaw

-ghaw (GitHub at work) is useful cli command for professional GitHub users.
+ghaw (GitHub at work) is useful CLI tool for professional GitHub users.

-# Actions
+# Command
 ## `ready-for-review`
 Display pull-requests awaiting for your review.
+One with `WIP` label is filtered.

 ## `find-pull-requests`
 Find pull-requests matching given filename.